SuniAnalytics/Pewlett-Hackard-Analysis/README.md

 ![](https://github.com/SuniAnalytics/Pewlett-Hackard-Analysis/blob/main/Resources/mentorship_eligibilty.png)

 ## Summary

+Below are some of the insights:

- - How many roles will need to be filled as silver tsunami begins to make impact
+- 72.5K employees meet the retirement critieria and will need to be refilled.

- - Are there enough qualified, retirment-ready employees in the departments to mentor the next gen of emp
+- 1500 eligible to mentor to next gen of employees.
+Each mentor might have to mentor ~48 employees.
+This can change if map retiring titles and mentor titles